centarro/commerce-docs/docs/v1/developer-guide/core-architecture.md

 The Payment module uses this hook to gather information on payment transaction statuses defined by enabled modules.
 A payment transaction represents any attempted payment via a payment method and includes a variety of properties used for tracking the amount, outcome, and parameters of the transaction.
 One of these is the transaction’s local status, not to be confused with its remote_status that stores the exact status of the transaction at the payment provider.

-Transaction statuses are used to visually represent in the order’s Payment tab whether or not the payment should be considered a success (meaning money was actually collected) and are accordingly considered when calculating the remaining balance of an order.
+Transaction statuses are used to visually represent in the order’s Payment tab whether the payment should be considered a success (meaning money was actually collected) and are accordingly considered when calculating the remaining balance of an order.
 Because payment statuses are critical functionality components, the default statuses listed below are actually defined in the function used to load all payment transaction statuses:

 <ul>
 <li>Pending - further action is required to determine if the attempted payment was a success or failure; used for payment methods like e-checks that may require time to clear or credit card authorizations that haven’t been captured yet</li>